Plants ordered today will ship within 2 weeks.

-Cedar of Lebanon (Cedrus libani) potted tree, organic
+Cedar of Lebanon (Cedrus libani) potted tree in a 9-inch-deep pot, organic

 Family: Pine (Pinaceae)